 Treating moderate to severe pain.
 It may be used before surgery to sedate the patient and reduce fear.
 It may also be used for other conditions as determined by your doctor.

 Oxycodone solution is a narcotic pain reliever.
 It works in the brain and nervous system to reduce pain.

 Do NOT use oxycodone solution if:

-- you have severely slow or difficult breathing or severe asthma, or you are having an asthma attack
+- you have severely slow or difficult breathing, high blood carbon dioxide levels (hypercarbia), or severe asthma, or you are having an asthma attack

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with oxycodone solution.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding